-See more beautiful photos of mourning doves.
+See beautiful pictures of mourning doves.

-What Does a Baby Mourning Dove Eat?
+What Do Baby Mourning Doves Eat?

 Male and female adults produce “crop milk,” an antioxidant-rich liquid secreted in their throats.
 The milk is also high in fat and protein.
 Both parents feed this milky substance to the young while they are still in the nest.
 Eventually, their diet transitions to seeds, an adult mourning dove’s main source of food.

 Do mourning dove feathers and wings make noise?

 When Do Baby Mourning Doves Leave the Nest?

 Baby mourning doves are ready to fly and leave the nest when they are about two weeks old, but they stay close to their parents and continue to be fed by them for another week or two.

 What does a mourning dove call sound like?